Chaim Weizmann: Zionist activism

 During World War I, at around the same time he was appointed Director of the British Admiralty's laboratories, Weizmann, in a conversation with David Lloyd George, suggested the strategy of the British campaign against the Ottoman Empire.
 From 1914, "a benevolent goodwill toward the Zionist idea" emerged in Britain when intelligence revealed how the Jewish Question could support imperial interests against the Ottomans.
 Many of Weizmann's contacts revealed the extent of the uncertainty in Palestine.
 From 1914 to 1918, Weizmann developed his political skills mixing easily in powerful circles.
 On 7 and 8 November 1914, he had a meeting with Dorothy de Rothschild.
 Her husband James de Rothschild was serving with the French Army, but she was unable to influence her cousinhood to Weizmann's favour.
 However, when Weizmanm spoke to Charles, second son of Nathan Mayer Rothschild, he approved the idea.
-James de Rothschild advised Weizmann seek to influence the British Government.
+James de Rothschild advised Weizmann to seek to influence the British Government.
 By the time he reached Lord Robert Cecil, Dr Weizmann was enthused with excitement.
 Cecil's personal foibles were representative of class consciousness, which the Zionists overcame through deeds rather than words.
 C. P. Scott, the editor of The Manchester Guardian, formed a friendship with Weizmann after the two men encountered each other at a Manchester garden party in 1915.
 Scott described the diminutive leader asextraordinarily interesting, a rare combination of idealism and the severely practical which are the two essentials of statesmanship a perfectly clear sense conception of Jewish nationalism, an intense and burning sense of the Jew as Jew, just as strong, perhaps more so, as that of the German as German or the Englishman as Englishman, and secondly arising out of that and necessary for its satisfaction and development, his demand for a country, a home land which for him and for anyone during his view of Jewish nationality can be no other that the ancient home of his race.

 Scott wrote to the Liberal Party's Lloyd George who set up a meeting for a reluctant Weizmann with Herbert Samuel, President of the Local Government Board, who was now converted to Zionism.
 On 10 December 1914 at Whitehall, Samuel offered Weizmann a Jewish homeland complete with funded developments.
 Ecstatic, Weizmann returned to Westminster to arrange a meeting with Balfour, who was also on the War Council.
 He had first met the Conservatives in 1906, but after being moved to tears at 12 Carlton Gardens, on 12 December 1914, Balfour told Weizmann "it is a great cause and I understand it."
 Weizmann had another meeting in Paris with Baron Edmond Rothschild before a crucial discussion with Chancellor of the Exchequer Lloyd George, on 15 January 1915.
 Whilst some of the leading members of Britain's Jewish community regarded Weizmann's program with distaste, The Future of Palestine, also known as the Samuel Memorandum, was a watershed moment in the Great War and annexation of Palestine.